mbest1813/documentation/v2/clickstream/destinations/sailthru.md

 #### Addding users to a list

-To configure a default list name, Segment exposes a setting to configure this in the UI.
+To configure a default list name, MetaRouter exposes a setting to configure this in the UI.
 You can also explicitly set your own `defaultListName` through the destination option on `identify`.

 #### Reminder Time and  Reminder/Send Template

 To configure a default reminder time and template, enter the **public name** of your template (configured in Sailthru’s UI) and the time frame you will want the email to send.
 Some example values are 60 minutes, 24 hours, 2 weeks.
-Segment will handle passing in the `+` increment.
+MetaRouter will handle passing in the `+` increment.
 To read more about how Sailthru calculates time, please refer to their [**time documentation**](https://getstarted.sailthru.com/developers/zephyr-functions-library/time/).

 ### FAQ